aspose-3d/Aspose.3D-API-References/english/java/com.aspose.threed/node/_index.md

 Gets all node entities.

 **Returns:**
-java.util.List<com.aspose.threed.Entity>
+java.util.List<com.aspose.threed.Entity> - all node entities.
 ### getEntity() {#getEntity--}
 ```
 public Entity getEntity()
 ```

+Gets the first entity attached to this node, if sets, will clear other entities.

+**Returns:**
-Gets the first entity attached to this node, if sets, will clear other entities. **Example:** The following code shows how to create a new child node under root node
+[Entity](../../com.aspose.threed/entity) - the first entity attached to this node, if sets, will clear other entities. **Example:** The following code shows how to create a new child node under root node

 ```
 Scene scene = new Scene();